mooveo/scimaenaga/README.md

 To learn more about SCIM 2.0 you can read the documentation at [RFC 7643](https://tools.ietf.org/html/rfc7643) and [RFC 7644](https://tools.ietf.org/html/rfc7644).

 The goal of the Gem is to offer a relatively painless way of adding SCIM 2.0 to your app.
-This Gem should be fully compatible with Okta's SCIM implementation.
+This Gem should be fully compatible with Azure AD's SCIM implementation.
 This project is ongoing and will hopefully be fully SCIM compliant in time.
 Pull requests that assist in meeting that goal are welcome!

 ## Installation